jkoufalas/Professional-README-Generator/README.md

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at [s](s).
-You can find more work at [s](https://github.com/s)
+If you have any questions about the repo, open an issue in GitHib or contact me directly at [](mailto:).
+You can find more of my work at [GitHub](https://github.com/)

-# Professional-REAME-Generator